Campus and your studies

 You can find information about plagiarism here:

 The Swedish Red Cross University College is affiliated with the Södertörn University Library.
-Please, find the link at the right corner at the top of this web page.

 During the clinical education within a course you will be based at a specific hospital ward or health care centre.
 One of the nurses there will be your supervisor and s/he will give you a schedule for your time there.
 You should conduct 32 hours of clinical placement for four days a week.
 One full day per week is devoted for theoretical studies and this can be either lectures at the university college or individual time for reading and writing.
 Within the course Global Nursing you will however devote 2 full weeks (that is five days per week) for field study in a health environment.